Skip to main content

 LLM-Specific Discovery Files

-/llms.txt— A markdown-formatted overview of the company, services, and page index.
-Think of it as a structured README for AI crawlers./llms-full.txt— A comprehensive context file with our founding story, detailed service descriptions with engagement timelines, case studies with measurable results, technology stack, industry verticals, and founder profiles.
+• /llms.txt — A markdown-formatted overview of the company, services, and page index.
+Think of it as a structured README for AI crawlers.

 These files are generated automatically at build time.
-When a model crawls our domain, it finds a clean, machine-readable summary of everything we do — no HTML parsing required.
+When a compatible assistant crawls our domain, it can find a clean, machine-readable summary of everything we do.
+The HTML pages, sitemap, metadata, and visible content remain the canonical source.

 Clean URL Structure and Internal Linking